vqduydz/dbef-demo/README.md

 ..Create a `config-overrides.js` file in the root directory

-    module.exports = function override(config, env) {

-//do stuff with the webpack config... return config;
+    module.exports = function override(config, env) {//do stuff with the webpack config...return config;}
-}

 ---